-- o Following a report, the DSL will make an immediate risk and needs assessment on a case-by-case basis.
-The Risk assessment will consider; - The victim, especially their protection and support. - The alleged perpetrator, their support needs and any appropriate sanctions. - All other children at the School. - o The victim and the alleged perpetrator sharing classes and space at school. - The risk assessment will be recorded and kept under review. - Where there has been other professional intervention and/or other specialist risk assessments, these professional assessments will be used to inform the School's approach to supporting and protecting pupils.
+- Following a report, the DSL will make an immediate risk and needs assessment on a case-by-case basis.
+The Risk assessment will consider; - The victim, especially their protection and support. - o The alleged child who harmed, their support needs and any appropriate sanctions. - All other children at the Setting. - o The victim and the alleged child who harmed sharing classes and space at school. - The risk assessment will be recorded and kept under review. - Where there has been other professional intervention and/or other specialist risk assessments, these professional assessments will be used to inform the Setting's approach to supporting and protecting pupils.